WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Sensor_Service/index.md

 ```

 This is how the various sensors are registered by default in the [Clima](https://store.wildernesslabs.co/collections/frontpage/products/clima-weather-station-kit), [Project Lab](https://store.wildernesslabs.co/collections/frontpage/products/project-lab-board), and [GNSS Sensor Tracker](https://store.wildernesslabs.co/collections/frontpage/products/gnss-sensor-tracker) boards initialize their onboard sensors.

+## What sensors can use SensorService?

+The `SensorService` is designed to work with sensors that implement the `IPollingSensor` interface.
+This interface is used to define sensors that can be polled at a regular interval, and is used by the `SensorService` to manage the polling of the sensors.

+While they won't benefit from the shared sensor reading thread, you can register other sensors with the `SensorService` for discovery and management elsewhere in your code.

 ## SensorService polling interval requirements